Baptistery part of the Cathedral in Florence, decorated with polychrome marbles

 I wash (myself).

-Now let’s have a look at how you can conjugate some reflexive verbs in Italian using reflexive pronouns!
+Now let’s have a look at how you can some reflexive verbs in Italian using reflexive pronouns!

 Subject Pronoun